wingtk/gvsbuild/README.md

 ## Troubleshooting

-If the download of a tarball fails a partial file will not pass the hash check.
-Delete the file and try again.
+If the download of a tarball fails a partial file will not pass the hash check, delete the file and try again.

 ## OpenSSL